Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 **There is a better meaning**: (leave empty)
 **Text is nonsensical**: [ ]

 **Explanation**: **Either meaning may apply depending on the context**.
-If the speaker tries the shoes on for the first time and comments on its size, the first meaning fits.
+If the speaker tries the shoes on for the first time and comments on their size, the first meaning fits.
 If the speaker is thinking about what would fit well with an outfit, the second meaning fits better.
-It is subjective if one is more likely, but **they are both very plausible**.
+It is subjective if one is more likely, but they are both very plausible.

 ---